 Another family came in for a surprise Father’s Day interview.
 David Reville, former Director of StoryCorps, was interviewed by his wife Tina Tryforos and their five year-old son, Eli.
 Tina considered purchasing David a boat, but figured that a StoryCorps interview would last longer.
 After a breakfast of over-sized pancakes, Tina and Eli put David in the car and surprised him with a trip to the very airstream he helped design.
 Tina and Eli interviewd him about some StoryCorps history, but more importantly, about the joys of being a father.
 David sang the "Long, long time ago song," better known as "American Pie," by Don McLean, which is one of Eli’s favorite lullabyes.
 Thank you to the Revilles for not only sharing their stories, but also for showing the facilitors great hospitalty in Providence and a great list of fun places to go.

-2 Responses to “Father’s Day”
+One Response to “Father’s Day”

 To preserve the StoryCorps mission and experience for our readers and participants, comments are subject to the StoryCorps Terms of Service.
 Comments may be held for moderation or removed if deemed offensive or off-topic.
 Please do not resubmit your comment if you don't see it right away, it will be approved as soon as possible.
 Thank you.